 The main difference between Joint Tenancy and Tenancy-in-Common is what happens to the property if one owner predeceases the other.
 This is how the Land Titles Office explains it:

 "A person may be the sole owner of a parcel of land.
 Alternatively, a person may be either a joint tenant or a tenant-in-common with one or more other persons.
 Under joint tenancy, there is the right of survivorship.
 This means that if one joint owner dies, the surviving joint tenant(s) on proof of death acquires the deceased's interest in the land.
 When a tenant-in-common dies, that person's share in the land goes to his/her heirs, not to the surviving tenants."

 Also, if you are joint tenants there is equal ownership, but with tenancy in common, there can be an uneven split (e.g. 25% to owner A, 75% to owner B).

-For further detailed information, please contact our office and we would be happy to answer any questions you may have.
+For further detailed information, please contact our office and we will be happy to answer any questions you may have.

-Note: Two pieces of Identification are required when signing land transfer documents for the Province of BC.
+Note: Two pieces of identification are required when signing Land Transfer documents in the Province of BC.

-With your own funds, be aware that it can take the bank several days to process any withdrawal requests, especially if the funds are coming out of a mutual fund or RRSP Account.
+Be aware that it can take the bank several days to process any withdrawal requests, especially if the funds are coming out of a mutual fund or RRSP account.
 Your funds from the bank can be sent directly to our Trust Account.
 (Trust Accounts are governed by law and have strict controls over their use).

 The Shipley family is a third generation Victoria family.
 The last 40 years have been spent in the Gordon Head area of Victoria where both children, Jillyn Shipley and Tim Shipley, were born and raised.